ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 Instructions are on that page as well.

 The TCPINC WG is chartered to define protocols to provide ubiquitous, transparent security for TCP connections.
-The WG has specified The TCP Encryption Negotiation Option (TCP-ENO) {{I-D.bittau-tcpinc-tcpeno}}
+The WG is specifying The TCP Encryption Negotiation Option (TCP-ENO) {{I-D.bittau-tcpinc-tcpeno}}
 which allows for negotiation of encryption at the TCP layer.
 This document describes a binding of TLS {{RFC5246}} to TCP-ENO as